yeahsuredude/Venmito-Data_Engineering-Project/README.md

 ## Deliverables

 1. Source code.
-2. A README file that describes your solution, your design decisions, and clear instructions on how to run your code.
+2. A README file with your name, email, a description of your solution, your design decisions, and clear instructions on how to run your code.
 3. A method to consume the reorganized and analyzed data.

 ## Venmito Needs: